[Albert Owen in the Chair]

-If the Minister was visiting Immingham, I would suspect that as I do with most ministerial visits, I would get a call saying, “Can you meet me at Doncaster?”
+If the Minister was visiting Immingham, I would suspect that happens, as with most ministerial visits, I would get a call saying, “Can you meet me at Doncaster?”
 That is because they appreciate how difficult it is to get to the east-coast communities from the main line.
 The same applies to Scunthorpe, Skegness, Boston and other towns.
 The coastal communities are vital.
 They need revitalising and new industry.
 To get that, they need good transport connections.
 I suspect that if the Minister was coming to Immingham tomorrow, even in his Department people would not know that Habrough station is two miles from the port of Immingham.
 I would again get the call asking to meet at Doncaster.

 We have recently secured for my constituency the Greater Grimsby town deal, which has great potential to revitalise a fairly left-behind coastal community.
 Returning to the point I made a moment or two ago, to do that it is vital that we have transport connections.
 Most importantly, we need a direct train service to King’s Cross.